Ethan826/verus/README.md

 # Verus

-Verus is a proof-of-concept for using the same validation code on the front end backend of a web application.
+Verus is a proof-of-concept for using the same validation code on the front end and backend of a web application.
 It uses Rust compiled to web assembly on the frontend, and Ruby's FFI library to bind to a dynamic library also compiled from the Rust code.

 ## Installation